 Equity is as much about our children as the adults who serve them.

 ISEC Professional Development includes an annual four-day summer Teachers Institute, condensed kit training, and site-based student-centered coaching and support with a scope and sequence of topics in effective inquiry STEM instruction and high-yield best practices.
 The Northern New Mexico Conference on Education is another LANL Foundation offering that translates current best practices into learning tools for local teachers, schools, and nonprofit professionals.

 Each summer, ISEC teachers attend the Teachers' Institute for a deep dive into the investigative teaching and learning process and guidance on individual lessons specific to their grade's curriculum module.
 Next Generation Science Standards and current state standards are built into K–6 grade level kits and curriculum.
 Teachers are paid a stipend for this professional development that also includes a focus on notebooking, argumentation, classroom management strategies, and overall pedagogy.

-This intensive four-day training is offered in two date/location options:
+In 2019, this intensive four-day training was offered in two date/location options:

 June 11–14, 2019 at Northern New Mexico College, Española

 July 30-August 2, 2019 at El Camino Real Academy, Santa Fe

 For additional information, please contact Doris Rivera at 505-753-8890 or firstname.lastname@example.org.

 Teacher Leader Cadre